-- a) For each distinct period during the rating period in which the space was occupied and the hours of occupation were constant, multiply its hours per week by the proportion of the 12-month rating period that the distinct period represents. - b) Add the hours for each such distinct period. - c) Multiply the area of the functional space by the total number of hours per week. - d) Add the occupation-weighted areas of all the functional spaces together and then divide by the total rated area to calculate the area-weighted average hours per week for the rated premises.
+- a) For each distinct period during the rating period in which the space was occupied and the hours of occupation were constant, multiply its hours per week by the proportion of the 12-month rating period that the distinct period represents. - b) Add the hours for each such distinct period.
+This may include corrections as per 5.3.2.1 (Step 3: OTA Hours minus two) and 5.3.2.2. - c) Multiply the area of the functional space by the total number of hours per week. - d) Add the occupation-weighted areas of all the functional spaces together and then divide by the total rated area to calculate the area-weighted average hours per week for the rated premises.